xing-lab-pitt/xing-vimentin-dic-pipeline/readme.md

 ## Slurm Script Usage
 - Use script paths relative to this repository root
   - submit sample slurm jobs at root directory of this repository
+- hacky tricks on PITT CSB cluster
+  - please submit in conda **base** environment or without conda env activated, or the job conda env will not be activated environment correctly and your job is probably going to **fail**.
+  - in slurm scripts, use **source** instead of **conda** cmd to activate environments. **source** activation method should have been deprecated and **conda** is preferred.
+However...
+Anyway this is our cluster status.

 ## Install Precommit Hook